D4NS3U/NN_Gear_Selection/README.md

 # NN_Gear_Selection
-Repository for university project about NN for gear selection
+Repository for university project about NN for gear selection.